 - You have the necessary credentials to log in to the Bitnami application instance.

-- You own a domain name.
+- You own one or more domain names.

 - You have configured the domain name’s DNS record to point to the public IP address of your Bitnami application instance.

 Bitnami includes a small tool that takes care of generating a valid certificate using Let’s Encrypt and configuring the web server to use it.
 That tool uses Lego to run the Let’s Encrypt certificate generation commands.
 You can find the script inside the /opt/bitnami/letsencrypt/ directory.

 Execute the following command to auto-configure a Let’s Encrypt certificate in your stack for a domain, both with and without the www prefix.
 Replace the YOURMAIL and YOURDOMAIN placeholders with your current email address and with the domain name.

 $ sudo /opt/bitnami/letsencrypt/scripts/generate-certificate.sh -m YOURMAIL -d YOURDOMAIN -d www.YOURDOMAIN

 NOTE: You can use more than one domain by specifying the -d option as many times as domains you want to specify.
 When supplying multiple domains, Lego creates a SAN (Subject Alternate Names) certificate which results in only one certificate valid for all domains you entered.
 The first domain in your list will be added as the “CommonName” of the certificate and the rest, will be added as “DNSNames” to the SAN extension within the certificate.